 At the passing of Joseph Torrès, his son-in-law, Alfred Gassier, manages the property.
 Despite Algeria’s political instability he remains there with his wife, saving what he can in order to help his four children reconstruct their lives in France.

-Roger, the second son, recuperates Château de Nages and puts his heart and soul into reviving the property.
-His objective is clear: to transmit the estate to his children.
-Planting high quality grape varietals, renovating the old farmhouse, modernizing the tools, he passed onto his sons a magnificent vineyard and an exceptional winery.
+His son Roger recuperates Château de Nages and puts his heart and soul into reviving the property.
+His objective is clear: to transmit the estate to the next generation.
+Planting high quality grape varietals, renovating the old farmhouse, modernizing the tools, he passes on a magnificent vineyard and an exceptional winery.

 To enter our website, you must be of legal drinking age in your country.